sambecker/exif-photo-blog/README.md

 ### Configure alternate storage

 Only one storage adapter—Vercel Blob, Cloudflare R2, or AWS S3—can be used at a time.
 Ideally, this is configured before photos are uploaded (see [Issue #34](https://github.com/sambecker/exif-photo-blog/issues/34) for migration considerations).

-If you have multiple adapters, you can set one as preferred by storing `aws-s3`, `cloudflare-r2`, or `vercel-blob` in `NEXT_PUBLIC_STORAGE_PREFERENCE`.
+If you have multiple adapters, you can set one as preferred by storing "aws-s3," "cloudflare-r2," or "vercel-blob" in `NEXT_PUBLIC_STORAGE_PREFERENCE`.

 #### Cloudflare R2